starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ### Some of your joysticks disappear / aren't recognized in the game
 - If you are using Lutris, make sure "Autoconfigure joypads" is turned off in the game settings for Lutris
     - Right click the game -> Configure -> Runner options -> Autoconfigure joypads
+- Try setting your joysticks to "dinput" instead of "xinput" in Lutris
+    - Click the arrow next to the wine glass button -> Wine Control Panel -> Game Controllers
+    - If your joysticks are showing up as "Connected(xinput)", select them and click "Override" to set them to dinput.
 - Joysticks can be configured manually in the wine joystick control panel
     - Click the arrow next to the wine glass button -> Wine Control Panel -> Game Controllers
 - Try disabling the Lutris Runtime